dakhnod/Fossil-HR-SDK/DOCUMENTATION.md

 ```
 `code` is then executed on the watch and returns an app object.
 This object defines the app's meta information and callbacks.
+It is mandatory to use JerryScript v2.1.0 as of firmware `DN1.0.2.19r.v7`.

 ## Code structure
 the compiled snapshot need to return an object containing a few fields: